 Riverwalk Fort Lauderdale

 Want to dig into Fort Lauderdale’s riverside charms?
 Take a stroll on the Riverwalk Fort Lauderdale.
-Following the New River, the mile-long downtown riverfront path is one of the most beautiful places to see in Fort Lauderdale.
+Following the New River, the mile-long downtown riverfront path is one of the city’s most beautiful places to see.

 Stroll along the Riverwalk Fort Lauderdale to admire its lush tropical landscapes.
-On the way, you’ll sweep past upscale boutiques, restaurants, bars, and lounges.
+On the way, the route sweeps past upscale boutiques, restaurants, bars, and lounges.

 Add to the Riverwalk experience by popping into its shops for a luxury shopping experience.
-Or settle down at a waterfront eatery for delicious food, craft beer & cocktails to incredible views over the water.
+Or settle down at a waterfront eatery or bar to enjoy delicious food or craft beer & cocktails to incredible views over the water.

 Fort Lauderdale is known as the yachting capital of the world.
-See all its glitz and glamor in its full glory at Lauderdale Marina.
-Located on the inland waterway, the marina is one of the most interesting things to see in Fort Lauderdale.
+See all its glitz and glamor in its full glory at Lauderdale Marina, located on the inland waterway.

 At the marina, you’ll spot impressive yachts fuelling up and getting repairs for the next leg of their journey.
 Lauderdale Marina is also home to an award-winning restaurant, Fifteenth Street Fisheries.
 Pop in to savor a bite of seafood while soaking in the maritime charms.

 After your visit, slink north to the Bahia Mar Yachting Center.
 The dock is the launching point for several popular day cruises and river cruises.
-Cruise options include Jungle Queen Riverboat and BlueFoot Pirate Adventures.
+Boat cruise options include the Jungle Queen Riverboat and BlueFoot Pirate Adventures.

 Las Olas Boulevard

 Craving some retail therapy?
-Saunter down Las Olas Boulevard.
-The key shopping & dining street surges between Fort Lauderdale Beach and the Central Business District.
-For shoppers & food lovers alike, it’s one of the top points of interest in Fort Lauderdale.
+Shoppers and food lovers alike should saunter down Las Olas Boulevard, the key shopping & dining street surging between Fort Lauderdale Beach and the Central Business District.

 On Las Olas Boulevard, small independent shops stock fashion, gifts, and accessories.
 Many stores deal in designer and high-end brands.
 Along Las Olas Boulevard, you could spend hours browsing art galleries or ducking into specialty food shops.

 Three-mile-long Las Olas Boulevard is exciting day and night.
-Take a stroll to check out its upmarket alfresco dining.
+Take a stroll along the route to check out its upmarket alfresco dining.
 Grab a seat at one of its outdoor lounges to enjoy some delicious food and cocktails in the Florida sun.

 Walk off your meal with a walk east along East Las Olas Boulevard.
-The street ends at Las Olas Beach.
-The popular public beach is loaded with more restaurants, hotels, and shops.
+The street ends at Las Olas Beach, a popular public beach that’s loaded with even more restaurants, bars, hotels, and shops.

 Everglades Holiday Park

 Looking for a family-friendly escape from Lauderdale?
 Head to Everglades Holiday Park.
-Located west of the city on Griffin Road, the park is filled with fun outdoor activities for the entire family.
-It’s one of Lauderdale’s best places to visit with kids.
+Located west of the city on Griffin Road, the park is filled with fun outdoor activities for the entire family and is one of Lauderdale’s most exciting places to visit with kids.

 The star of the show at the Everglades Holiday Park is its airboat rides.
 You’ll get a thrill out of speeding around, watching alligators up close in their natural habitat.
-The airboat captain will also share interesting facts about the Everglades and its local wildlife.
+The airboat tour captain will also share all sorts of interesting facts about the Florida Everglades and its local wildlife.

 RELATED: Must-Do Fort Lauderdale Day Trips